jefflinse/clic/README.md

-# Handyman - Do All Sorts of Things
+# Handyman

 ![CI](https://github.com/jefflinse/handyman/workflows/CI/badge.svg?branch=master)

+**Don't write CLI tools to manage your services; generate them!**

-Compose, generate, and run custom CLI tools using simple JSON specs.
+Handyman is a set of tools that allow you to compose, generate, and run custom CLI tools using simple text-based configuration files.

 - [Overview](#overview)
 - [Quickstart](#quickstart)